djhshih/djhshih.github.io/sci/st.md

 ## Approach

-- Enhance spatial transcriptomics with statistical models and deep learning
+- Enhance spatial transcriptomics data with statistical models and deep learning

 ## Impact

-- Enable the derivation of biologlical insights from spaital transcriptomics data
+- Enable the derivation of biologlical insights from spatial transcriptomics